Gerry Carter (CV) (Google Scholar)

-I started the lab in 2018.
+I started the lab in Fall 2018.
 I’m interested in the evolution and ecology of cooperation, communication, and cognition.
-Currently, I am testing ideas about how new cooperative relationships develop.
-I believe my familiarity with bats, and vampire bats in particular, helps me develop testable and ecologically realistic hypotheses about their behavior.
-I’m also interested in improving access to science and incentive structures in academia.
+Currently, I am testing ideas about how new cooperative food-sharing relationships develop among unfamiliar vampire bats.
+I want to know: What are the relative roles of partner choice and nepotism for stabilizing cooperative traits?
+How do animals decide which others they prefer to be near or to help?
+How do two ‘strangers’ become ‘friends’?
+Do certain vocal interactions lead to social bonding?
+My familiarity with the natural history of vampire bats helps me develop testable hypotheses and models about their behavior.
+I’m also interested in improving access to science and the incentive structures of academia.
 More about me.

 I joined the Carter Lab as a PhD student in 2018 after completing my undergraduate degree in Zoology at SUNY Oswego.
 I’m largely interested in the behavioral ecology of mammals, and more specifically, bats.
 For my dissertation, I work with captive vampire bats at the Smithsonian Tropical Research Institute in Panama.
 I aim to test if and how partner choice and individual differences in cooperative behavior affect the formation of new social bonds between strangers.
 I believe strongly that teaching, mentorship, and science communication should be accessible, effective, and fun.